GreenSaladLeaf/Bike-Share/README.md

 The dataset does not include information on the payment type or pricing plan (e.g., single rides vs. annual memberships), except for the member_casual indicator.
 As a result, we cannot investigate the impact of pricing models or specific promotions on the conversion of casual riders into annual members.

 ### Geographic and Timeframe Limitations
-The dataset includes 12 months of trip data from Cyclistic’s service area in Chicago.
+The dataset includes 12 months of trip data from Cyclistic’s service area in Chicago, from July 2023 to June 2024.
 As a result, the analysis is limited to trends and patterns within this specific geographic area and time frame.
 This may not fully capture seasonal, long-term, or external factors (such as unusual events or weather conditions) that could affect bike usage beyond this period.